pyralog/pyralog/ARCHITECTURE.md

 ### The Leader Bottleneck Problem

-DLog uses a **leader-based architecture** where all writes for a partition must go through a single leader node.
+Pyralog uses a **leader-based architecture** where all writes for a partition must go through a single leader node.
 This creates a potential bottleneck:

 ```
 ┌─────────────────────────────────────────────────┐